tayyabsaleem7756/ignicube/README.md

 Best practice: create `separate files for each page/ section` e.g. actions, elements, labels

-Here is high level flow that how code structure intract with eah other
+Here is high level flow that how code structure interact with each other

 ```mermaid
 graph LR